UNIVERSITY UNITARIAN CHURCH

 Our Whole Lives (OWL) is a comprehensive sexuality education program designed to help participants gain the knowledge, values and skills to lead sexually healthy, responsible lives.
 In this OWL class, youth explore many topics, such as anatomy and physiology, gender, sexual orientation, relationships, dating, pregnancy, contraception, and sexual decision making.

 UUC typically offer 8th-9th Grade OWL on an annual basis.
 In the 2025-2026 program year, we anticipating beginning this class in the winter.
-Registration will likely open in the fall.
+Registration will open in the late fall.
 To stay updated on OWL for teens at UUC, we encourage you to sign up for our Youth Ministry Newsletter.
 For more information about OWL at UUC, please contact Director of Family Ministry, Aria Curtis.

 Coming of Age (9th-10th Grade):